 - "chariot".
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.
 Encyclopædia Britannica Inc., 2013.
 Web.
 24 Feb.
 2013

 - "Hurrian".
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.
 Encyclopædia Britannica Inc., 2013.
 Web.
 24 Feb.
 2013

 - "Hyksos".
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.
 Encyclopædia Britannica Inc., 2013.
 Web.
 23 Feb.
 2013

-- Arthur Cotterell (ed.).
+- Cotterell, A (ed.).
 The Encyclopedia of Ancient Civilizations.
 London: The Rainbird Publishing Group, 1980.